Topic(s):Customer CentricityCustomer EngagementCX & Business StrategyCustomer Retention

 E-commerce is booming, but what if your revenue is not?

-E-commerce heavily accelerated in 2020 due to the pandemic.
+E-commerce heavily accelerated in the past couple of years due to the pandemic.
 Not only did this increase the customer expectations of ordering online, but it also ramped up the competition for online sales.
 If you were the only one in your market capitalizing on e-commerce, that first-mover advantage didn’t last.

 So what if you're not selling online as much as you expected?
 What if your new service isn't adopted as much as you had hoped?
 Seeing your revenue drop is enough to break a cold sweat, but now is not the time for panic.
 As long as you cannot pinpoint the cause, many of your actions could potentially make things worse.